 Search

-By Alma Angotti, Gene Bolton, Gregory Schwarz
+By Alma Angotti, Gregory Schwarz

 In our March 2021 piece, Assessments to Drive AML and Sanctions Compliance Program Effectiveness, we discussed regulators and financial institutions’ focus on anti-money laundering enterprise risk assessments (AML Risk Assessment) as part of sound financial crime risk management, resource allocation, and compliance program development.
 As we previously noted, traditional financial institutions have spent years evolving their AML Risk Assessment processes, which typically involve the formula of “inherent risk – controls = residual risk.”
 Cryptocurrency exchanges are encouraged or, in some cases, required to conduct an AML Risk Assessment.
 For a cryptocurrency exchange to conduct an adequate and effective AML Risk Assessment, it must consider the unique risks possessed by its business.
 In the following article, we outline the current state of Bank Secrecy Act/AML regulations pertaining to Risk Assessments and some areas of consideration for cryptocurrency exchanges.